RICHMOND ANIMAL HOSPITAL

 Happy clients, and a smoother workflow – life after the transition

 The Richmond Animal Hospital has been standing tall since 1955.
-A respected practice with a proud history, the clinic has been serving Vancouver pet owners and animals of all sizes for nearly 70 years.
+A respected practice with a proud history, the clinic has served Vancouver pet owners and animals of all sizes for nearly 70 years.

 Dr. Mike Schaufele bought the practice in 1993.
 Where he erstwhile had dreams of pursuing a career as a wildlife vet, he fell in love with practice care.
-He hadn’t worked at Richmond Animal Hospital before acquiring it, but he shared a similar practice philosophy with then-owner Dr. Sandy Jamieson.
+Before acquiring it, he hadn’t worked at Richmond Animal Hospital but shared a similar practice philosophy with then-owner Dr. Sandy Jamieson.

 “We wanted to practice quality medicine, build relationships with our customers, and keep them coming back,” he explains.
 This philosophy built up to a reality over the years—since taking over the reins of Richmond, the practice has seen yearly growth for all but one under Dr. Mike’s steady hands.

 A passionate veterinarian and manager, Dr. Mike steadily grew a trusted team, many of whom have been working with the practice for over 10 years.
 Ultimately, having to manage more than 20 team members, practice medicine, and deal with an onslaught of pandemic related restrictions and protocols, became too much.

 Dr. Mike knew about VetCare having followed the team’s success for the past several years.
 “I had very, very high faith in VetCare,” says Dr. Mike.
 It was the right offer, at the right time.